 The cultural interagency is also a forum to learn about and build awareness of broader topics of local cultural significance including Aboriginal culture, events, local history and heritage.

-The cultural interagency meets four times a year and, at each meeting there is a focus topic and often a guest speaker.
-The discussion topic will have been identified based on its relevance to the Port Stephens Cultural Plan 2015-2018.
+The cultural interagency meets 4 times a year.
+At each meeting, there is a focus topic and often a guest speaker.